Flagstaff, Arizona: 1912–1969

+U.S. Route 66

 In 1926, Route 66 was completed and ran through Flagstaff; the Babbitts and Riordans had staunchly supported it for the town.
 The railroad, which became the Santa Fe Railroad, had largely controlled Flagstaff until this point.
 The Santa Fe Railroad opened a new depot in Flagstaff in 1926, to combat Route 66.
 As part of the celebrations, Front Street was renamed Santa Fe Avenue.
 The people of Flagstaff collectively funded the Hotel Monte Vista, which opened on January 1, 1927, preparing for the next tourism boom.
 Flagstaff was then incorporated as a city in 1928, with over 3,000 residents, and in 1929, the city's first motel, the Motel Du Beau, was built at the intersection of Beaver Street and Phoenix Avenue.
 Flagstaff became a popular tourist stop along Route 66, particularly due to its proximity to the natural wonders.
 In the last years of the 1920s, tourism took over from traditional industries.

 During the Great Depression, Route 66 brought unemployed workers heading to California, known as "auto nomads" in Flagstaff, who became unpopular as they could not afford to buy gas or food, financially damaging the city by taxing its resources and not contributing to the economy.
 Flagstaff had also been highlighted on the map by Clyde Tombaugh's 1930 discovery of Pluto from the Lowell Observatory.
 However, the importance of Route 66 to cross-country travel, and thus to Arizona's interests on a national level, did mean that it received a large share of state funding through the Depression, with highway maintenance and unemployment acts providing over $1 million of funding in May 1933.
 In 1935, many residents had enough disposable income to remodel their homes or build new ones.

 In 1955, the United States Naval Observatory Flagstaff Station was established.
 Through the 1950s the city conducted the Urban Renewal Project, improving housing quality in the Southside neighborhood that was largely populated by people of Spanish, Basque, and Mexican heritage.
 Flagstaff grew and prospered through the 1960s.
 During the Apollo program in the 1960s, the Lowell Observatory Clark Telescope was used by the United States Geological Survey (USGS) to map the Moon for the lunar expeditions, enabling the mission planners to choose a safe landing site for the lunar modules.